NHERI-SimCenter/HydroUQ/paper.md

   index: 1
 - name: NHERI SimCenter, University of California, Berkeley, CA (USA)
   index: 2
-date: 25 Dec 2020
+date: 18 Jun 2021
 bibliography: paper.bib
 ---

-# Summary
+# Introduction

+The **HydroUQ** is an open-source cloud-based application that provides researchers a tool to assess the performance of a building or specimen subjected to wave loading during natural hazard events, namely tsunami and storm surge.
+The recent works in the area of natural hazards, in review [@StateArtRepo2021],  software overviews [@SCPaper2020] and research needs and challenges [@RAPID2020], discuss the need for high-difelity tools to better characterize the hazard events and their impact on the urban environment.
+The disaster reconnaissance investigations of previous events have provided ways to understand and improve the scientific understanding of these extreme events.
+However, the grand challenge of being able to model hazards to determine the probabilistic

+The tool facilitates a multiscale coupling by resolving areas of interest by coupling two-dimensional shallow water solver (GeoClaw) with three-dimensional CFD solver (OpenFOAM) through an interchangeable workflow.

+The tool facilitates researchers to consider:

+Bathymetry/topography of the ocean floor
+Shallow-water solutions as boundary conditions User-defined buildings
+UQ methods like forward propagation, sensitivity and reliability analysis Building models include MDOF, steel building model and OpenSees models In addition, the tool specifically allows for modeling of experiments from wave flumes (for example, the NHERI Experimental Facility at Oregon State University).
+The outputs of the HydroUQ include probabilistic building responses, velocities and pressure at any point in the fluid domain.

+These simulations are computationally demanding and thus, users have the option to perform the computations on the Stampede2 supercomputer.
+Stampede2 is located at the Texas Advanced Computing Center and made available to the user through NSF's NHERI DesignSafe, the cyberinfrastructure provider for NHERI.

-The **CFD Notebooks** is a set of Jupyter notebooks aimed at senior undergraduate and early graduate students interested in learning OpenFOAM.
+is a set of Jupyter notebooks aimed at senior undergraduate and early graduate students interested in learning OpenFOAM.
 It aims to allow the learner to get started with the open-source CFD tool OpenFOAM and run it on Designsafe.
 It provides a foundation for all aspects of OpenFOAM, from running cases to programming, so it is useful to both new users and existing users wishing to broaden their basic knowledge of OpenFOAM.
 The learners are exposed to running exercises and simulating OpenFOAM cases using an HPC computing platform, accessed directly through the Jupyter notebook.
 The Jupyter notebooks consist of video tutorials, DIY examples, and general reading materials.
 This learning tool is truly platform-independent and leverages the power of HPC.
 At present, CFD Notebooks are hosted and uses Designsafe's supercomputing infrastructure at the Texas Advanced Computing Center, particularly the Stampede2 and Frontera clusters.

 The notebooks are broken up into various editions, each with four lessons: Beginner / Intermediate / Expert / Professional.
 At present, only the beginner edition is available.
 The beginner edition of the notebook includes four lessons: